snorzah/Climate-Control-Project/README.md

-This was a project I put together to test my knowledge in various arduino programs and acts like a small-scale version for a real climate control project.
+This was a project I put together to test my knowledge in various arduino modules and acts like a small-scale version for a real climate control project.
 I used a DHT11, DC Motor, 3 buttons, an I2C LCD, and an LED to act as a heater since I don't own a real heater.

 The ports go as the following, though you could likely figure out by looking at the code:
 **LED**